sphinx-doc/alabaster/README.rst

   an improvement!
 Thanks again to Steven Loria.
 * Allow control over CSS ``font-style`` for the site description/tagline element.
 Credit: Steven Loria.
+* Add styling to disable default cell borders on ``.. bibliography::`` directives' output.
+Thanks to Philippe Dessus for the report.

 0.6.3 (2015-01-19)